iqhive/runtime.link/Readme.md

 ## Data structures
-In addition to standard Go types, the runtime.link project defines an additional package for representing standard types that will supported by the link layers.
+In addition to standard Go types, the runtime.link project defines an additional package for representing standard runtime.link structures and types that cross link layer boundaries.

-    * ffi - enums, unions and pointer-types.
+    * std - reflection, variants (enums/unions) and safe pointer-types.

 ## Included Software Standards and Interfaces